-Canola Oil, which is also known as Rapeseed Oil, is a monounsaturated fat that is derived from the rapeseed plant.
+Canola Oil, also known as Rapeseed Oil, is a monounsaturated fat derived from the rapeseed plant.

 Canola Oil Nutrition

-This is because this closely mimics a dog’s ancestral diet and their digestive systems are designed to absorb and digest animal fat.
+This is because this closely mimics a dog’s ancestral diet, and their digestive systems are designed to absorb and digest animal fat.